CNH Tours - Cultural and Natural Heritage Tours Galapagos

-As the COVID-19 pandemic evolves, this page is designed to provide guidance on subjects you may wish to take into consideration as you make your holiday travel plans.
+This page is designed to provide guidance on subjects you may wish to take into consideration as you make your travel plans.

 You will find the latest travel advisories for Ecuador here:

-Please note: This protocol may change without notice subject to an increase in the number of Covid-19 cases in Ecuador.
+It is important to note that Ecuadorian Covid-19 Protocols may change without notice.
+For this reason, we recommend that you carry your vaccine card with you, and be prepared for mandatory testing to resume should Covid numbers increase in Ecuador or at home.
 Entry requirements for residents of individual countries may be revised subject to an increase in the number of Covid-19 cases in your country of origin.

 Before Departing from Home

-- Monitor current travel advisories related to Covid-19 that may impact your decision to travel,
+- Monitor current travel advisories that may impact your decision to to travel,

 - Understand the current requirements for travel to Galapagos, and that these may change without notice at any time,